craftpip/jquery-confirm/README.md

 Checkout the [documentation](http://craftpip.github.io/jquery-confirm) for further information.

 ## Version changes

+(New in 1.7.3)
+* Fix show and hide for closeIcon
+* Improved animations, more CSS
+* setContent method improved.
+* setTitle method added.

 (New in 1.7.0)
 * Option for custom width added (using bootstrap grid)